 Our Environmental Policy (see Environmental Policy, page 96) fully addresses the issue of waste management, with a clear goal: to promote the circular economy in a structural way.

-To achieve this objective, we consider it essential to integrate This approach reflects our conviction that waste is not an circular principles into every stage of waste management.
+circular principles into every stage of waste management.
 Beyond simple reduction, we seek to transform each stage into an opportunity for recovery and reuse.